annie-carter/annie-carter/README.md

 With an extensive background spanning over two decades as a USAF Senior Leader and Intelligence Analyst, also as a Senior Program Manager, I have amassed a wealth of experience across diverse sectors, including Intelligence, Healthcare, Business, and Technology.
 Alongside my proficiency in these areas, I am continually developing my robust skill set in Data Science and Business Analytics.
+Demonstrated proficiency in Mandarin Chinese '🇨🇳'(我能说和读普通话和西班牙语）and Spanish '🇪🇸' (Puedo hablar y leer mandarín chino y español)
+:book: Currently finishing up dual degree program at Arkansas State University for Doctor in Nurse Practice with dual concentrationin Leadership and Education/ MBA with dual concentration Business Analytics and Healthcare Administration.
+Development break to complete Data Science Certificate at CodeUp, Inc.

 As a Data Scientist, my competencies encompass the following: